 If a TXOP is protected by an MU-RTS or CTS frame carried in a non-HT or a non-HT duplicate PPDU, the TXOP holder shall set the TXVECTOR parameter CH_BANDWIDTH of a PPDU as follows:

-To be the same or narrower than the TXVECTOR parameter CH_BANDWIDTH of the MU-RTS frame that has been sent by the TXOP holder in the last MU-RTS/CTS exchange in the same TXOP, if the MU-RTS frame with the RU Allocation subfield in the User Info field addressed to the all STAs set to the total PPDU bandwidth indicated in the BW subfield in the Common Info field has been sent.
+To be the same or narrower than the TXVECTOR parameter CH_BANDWIDTH of the MU-RTS frame that has been sent by the TXOP holder in the last MU-RTS/CTS exchange in the same TXOP, if the RU Allocation subfields of the MU-RTS frame for all intended receiver are equal to the BW subfield in the Common Info field of the MU-RTS frame.

 Otherwise, to be the same or narrower than the TXVECTOR parameter CH_BANDWIDTH of the preceding PPDU that it has transmitted in the same TXOP.